Are you a D.Min. or LGM International Applicant? Go Here »

 Gordon-Conwell takes seriously the task of providing quality education for international students who are preparing themselves for gospel ministry leadership in their own countries.
 Applicants are selected on the basis of potential for significant contribution to the Church in their own homelands.
 International students are expected to return to their native countries to provide leadership in ministry upon completion of their studies at Gordon-Conwell.

 As a non-residential campus, the Charlotte campus does not provide the on-site room and board often required by international students.
 We welcome students currently in the country on an F-1 visa or other valid visa, and who provide their own living accommodations.
-Individuals seeking to enter the country on an F-1 visa are strongly encouraged to consider our South Hamilton, Massachusetts campus, which offers a full range of services for the international student.
+Individuals who require further assistance are encouraged to consider our South Hamilton, Massachusetts campus, which offers a full range of services for the international student.

-Students with immigrant or non-immigrant statuses other than F-1 or B-1/B-2 must contact Charlotte Admissions to provide further details.
+Students with immigrant or non-immigrant statuses other than F-1 or B-1/B-2 must contact [email protected] to provide further details.

 The F-1 student visa is a non-immigrant visa issued by a United States Embassy or Consulate abroad to international students coming to the United States for the purpose of pursuing full-time studies at an academic institution.

-Upon acceptance to Gordon-Conwell, you must apply for a Form I-20.
-U.S. educational institutions provide the I-20 to support your application for an F-1 student visa at a United States Embassy or Consulate.
+After you are accepted to Gordon-Conwell, you begin another application process to receive a Form I-20 to use in support of an application for an F-1 student visa at a United States Embassy or Consulate.
+Complete and submit the Application for Form I-20/F1 Visa Certificate.

 To obtain a visa, you must first pay the I-901/SEVIS fee prior to applying at a U.S. embassy or consulate.
 Only the primary applicant is required to pay the SEVIS fee, meaning if you have family members that will accompany you to the U.S., you do not need to pay this fee for each family member.